Nicofontanarosa/RTT-Geo-Location-Anomaly-Detector/README.md

 In our implementation, $k$ is set to **2**, a standard threshold in normal distribution analysis.
 Conceptually, $k$ represents a $Z$-score threshold defining our tolerance limit: a boundary of 2 standard deviations covers approximately 95% of expected observations in a standard normal distribution.
 Consequently, an RTT is accepted as legitimate if it lies within two standard deviations of the regional mean.

-If $RTT_{value}$ breaches this interval—or if a mismatch occurs between the detected source country and the estimated source country—the packet is tagged as a **potential anomaly** and visually flagged as a protocol error highlighted in red within Wireshark.
+If $RTT_{value}$ breaches this interval, or if a mismatch occurs between the detected source country and the estimated source country, the packet is tagged as a **potential anomaly** and visually flagged as a protocol error highlighted in red within Wireshark.

 During packet parsing, `rtt_check.lua` compares the packet's detected country code against the baseline metrics stored in memory from `ntp_rtt_stats.txt` (produced by the Python generator script).